nutanix-japan/ntnxtraining1121/examplelab7/examplelab7.rst

 #.
 Review your final settings in **Summary** page, and click **Save and Start** to proceed with the migration.

 #.
-Under **Migration Plans** page, you will be able to monitor the migration progress:
+Under **Migration Plans** page, you will be able to monitor the migration progress(this will take up to 15-25 minutes):

    .. figure:: images/12.png